MP Estate Planning UK

 What counts as a change and how to use “Make changes and declare”

 On the TRS select “Make changes to the Trust and declare”.
-Follow the prompts, upload any supporting files and save the confirmation.
-Keep a dated record of the action and the date you declared the change.
+Follow the prompts, upload any supporting files (such as a deed of appointment for a new trustee) and save the confirmation.
+Keep a dated record showing the nature of the change, the date it took effect and when you declared it on the register.

 How to avoid lockouts and delays

-“If details don’t match, pause and compare with your original record before retrying.”
+“If details don’t match, pause and compare with your original trust deed and registration record before retrying.
+Rushing causes more problems than it solves.”

 Maintaining access and changing phone numbers for codes

-Security codes often arrive by text or phone.
-If the registered phone number changes, call the TRS helpline on 0300 123 1072 to update access details.
+Security codes often arrive by text or phone call.
+If the registered phone number changes, call the TRS helpline on 0300 123 1072 to update access details before you need to log in.
+Waiting until you need a code and cannot receive it causes unnecessary delays.

-We recommend keeping a dated changes log showing what was changed, the effective date and when you updated the register.
-This record proves you acted within days and protects trustees if questions arise later.
+We recommend keeping a dated changes log showing what was changed, the effective date, who authorised the change and when you updated the register.
+This record proves you acted within the 90‑day deadline and protects trustees if questions arise later.
+Good administration is not a burden — it is a core part of a trustee’s duty.

-For a step‑by‑step walkthrough of the registration and updating process, see our guide to registering a trust in.
+For a step‑by‑step walkthrough of the registration and updating process, see our guide to registering a trust.

-Tax and reporting responsibilities linked to your trust documents
+Tax and reporting responsibilities linked to your trust paperwork

-We explain how your paperwork supports tax reporting and why that matters.
+We explain how your paperwork supports tax reporting and why that matters for trustees in England and Wales.

 A close-up view of a neatly organized desk featuring a variety of tax-related documents and trust papers, with an elegant fountain pen resting on top of the documents.
 In the foreground, a pair of professional spectacles lie beside a calculator, suggesting careful financial review.
 The middle ground showcases a laptop displaying financial spreadsheets and charts, with a soft glow from the screen illuminating the space.
 In the background, a tasteful bookshelf filled with accounting and tax law books adds context.
 The lighting is warm and inviting, evoking a sense of professionalism and diligence.
 The atmosphere is serene yet focused, ideal for reflecting tax and reporting responsibilities linked to trust documents.

 Your records form the story behind each number on a tax return.
-They show how income arose, what was sold and why distributions happened.
+They show how income arose, what was sold and why distributions to beneficiaries happened.
+Trustees are personally liable for ensuring tax is paid correctly, so clear paperwork is not just good practice — it is essential protection for the trustees themselves.

-For taxable arrangements with a UTR, trustees must make an annual declaration to confirm details are up to date.
-The deadline for that declaration is 31 January each year.
+For taxable trusts with a UTR, trustees must make an annual declaration on the TRS confirming details are up to date.
+The deadline for the annual Self Assessment trust and estate tax return (SA900) is 31 January following the end of the tax year (which runs 6 April to 5 April).
+The paper filing deadline is 31 October.

 Annual declaration timing and penalties